self-hosted · for solo developers

 You already own the agent.

-Kartā runs on the ChatGPT plan you already pay for — Plus, Pro, Business, or Enterprise.
+Kartā runs on the ChatGPT plan you already pay for (Plus, Pro, Business, or Enterprise).
 No second AI subscription.
-The cockpit + the host: ~$15/mo on Hetzner, $0 → ~$60/mo on AWS Free Tier (≈3 months free), or €0 on a Raspberry Pi.
+The host runs ~$15/mo on Hetzner, $0 → ~$60/mo on AWS (≈3 months free on starter credits), or €0 on a Raspberry Pi you already own.

 03 · ownership